 TFTP Server mode: In this mode, the switch acts as TFTP client.
 Before you do so, make sure that your TFTP server is ready.
-Then please type the IP address of TFTP Server.
-The system uses default configuration file name, Quagga.conf.
-So you don't need to type new file name.
+Then please type the IP address of TFTP Server and Backup configuration file name.
 This mode can be used in both CLI and Web UI.